bmlindor/ttv_ss/AAREADME.md

 For different time spans, there are diff. posterior distributions, must change grid search to accommodate for width of dist.

-09/22/2023 updated 12/13/2023
+Creating contours in corner plots: take all pixels in 2d histogram, sort them from smallest to largest value.
+Find where 68% of values is about a point (i.e. greather than ) 09/22/2023 updated 12/13/2023
 ##########################	Current State	##########################
 0).
 Updated TTVFaster to be compatible with Julia v1.3+